-Northwestern's Top-12 Ranked CACREP Accredited Online M.A. in Counseling program offers both full and part time options that allow you to earn a degree on your own schedule.
+Northwestern's top-12 ranked, CACREP-accredited online master's in counseling program offers both full- and part-time options that allow you to earn a degree on your own schedule.
 GRE scores are not required for this program.
-Request information.
+Visit their website to request information.

-You must also have three semester hours in each of the following:
+Counseling students must also have three semester hours in each of the following:

 - Counseling theories and applications